basnijholt/aiokef/README.md

 ## Features unfortunatly unsupported
 - Turn on is impossible over tcp/ip because the speaker turns off network interface when turned off.
 This is true for LS50 Wireless.
 LSX should be possible to turn on.

+Note: One workaround to turning on is to use IR commands to turn on.
+I have included a [lirc config](lirc/KEF_LS50_WIRELESS.lircd) with all the keys on the remote.
+Note that each command has to be sent twice to work (at least for me).

 ## Install
 ```bash
 pip install pykef